lanl/tinerator/README.md

 ### Quick Start

-The easiest way to get started with TINerator is through [Docker](https://www.docker.com/):
+The easiest way to get started with TINerator is through [Docker](https://hub.docker.com/r/ees16/tinerator):

-    $ docker pull ees16/tinerator
+    $ docker pull ees16/tinerator:latest
-    $ docker run -it ees16/tinerator
+    $ docker run -it -p 8888:8888 -v $(pwd):/tinerator/work ees16/tinerator:latest

-A Jupyter Lab instance will launch, and you will have the option to view example notebooks.
+After the container launches, navigate to `http://127.0.0.1:8888/lab` in a web browser to begin using TINerator within a Jupyter Lab instance.
+Example notebooks and HTML documentation are available within Jupyter.

 ### Building TINerator

-To build TINerator from source, refer to the [documentation](#).
+To build TINerator from source, refer to the [documentation](https://daniellivingston.github.io/tinerator-core/installation.html).

 ### Contributing